-We have foreign operations in, or provide services for commercial card accounts in, Belarus, Belgium, Botswana, Canada, the Czech Republic, Estonia, Ireland, Latvia, Lithuania, Luxembourg, Mexico, Namibia, the Netherlands, Pakistan, Poland, the Russian Federation, Slovakia, South Africa, Swaziland, Ukraine and the United Kingdom.
+We have foreign operations in, or provide services for commercial card accounts in Belarus, Belgium, Botswana, Brazil, Canada, the Czech Republic, Estonia, Ireland, Latvia, Lithuania, Luxembourg, Mexico, Namibia, the Netherlands, Pakistan, Poland, the Russian Federation, Slovakia, South Africa, Swaziland, Ukraine and the United Kingdom.
 We also expect to seek to expand our operations into various countries in Asia, Europe and Latin America as part of our growth strategy.

-Some of the countries where we operate, and other countries where we will seek to operate, have undergone significant political, economic and social change in recent years, and the risk of unforeseen changes in these countries may be greater than in the United States.
+Some of the countries where we operate, and other countries where we will seek to operate, specifically Russia, Brazil and Mexico, have undergone significant political, economic and social change in recent years, and the risk of unforeseen changes in these countries may be greater than in the United States.
 In particular, changes in laws or regulations, including with respect to taxation, information technology, data transmission and the Internet, or in the interpretation of existing laws or regulations, whether caused by a change in government or otherwise, could materially adversely affect our business, operating results and financial condition.
 In addition, conducting and expanding our international operations subjects us to other risks that we do not generally face in the United States.
 These include:

-- difficulties in managing the staffing of our international operations, including hiring and retaining qualified employees; - · difficulties and increased expense introducing corporate policies and controls in our international operations; - increased expense related to localization of our products and services, including language translation and the creation of localized agreements; - potentially adverse tax consequences, including the complexities of foreign value added tax systems, restrictions on the repatriation of earnings and changes in tax rates; - increased expense to comply with foreign laws and legal standards, including laws that regulate pricing and promotion activities and the import and export of information technology, which can be difficult to monitor and are often subject to change; - increased expense to comply with U.S. laws that apply to foreign operations, including the Foreign Corrupt Practices Act and Office of Foreign Assets Control regulations; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - increased financial accounting and reporting burdens and complexities; - · political, social and economic instability; - · terrorist attacks and security concerns in general; and - reduced or varied protection for intellectual property rights and cultural norms in some geographies that are simply not respectful of intellectual property rights.
+- difficulties in managing the staffing of our international operations, including hiring and retaining qualified employees; - difficulties and increased expense introducing corporate policies and controls in our international operations;

+- increased expense related to localization of our products and services, including language translation and the creation of localized agreements; - potentially adverse tax consequences, including the complexities of foreign value added tax systems, restrictions on the repatriation of earnings and changes in tax rates; - increased expense to comply with foreign laws and legal standards, including laws that regulate pricing and promotion activities and the import and export of information technology, which can be difficult to monitor and are often subject to change; - increased expense to comply with U.S. laws that apply to foreign operations, including the Foreign Corrupt Practices Act and Office of Foreign Assets Control regulations; - increased expense to comply with U.K. laws that apply to foreign operations, including the U.K. Bribery Act; - · longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - increased financial accounting and reporting burdens and complexities; - political, social and economic instability; - terrorist attacks and security concerns in general; and - reduced or varied protection for intellectual property rights and cultural norms in some geographies that are simply not respectful of intellectual property rights.